• WordPress

 zcat /usr/share/doc/zabbix-server-mysql*/create.sql.gz | mysql -u zabbix_user -p zabbix_db

-Enter the password for the zabbix_user
+Enter the password for the zabbix_user when prompted.

 Configure Zabbix Server on Rocky Linux

-Edit the Zabbix server configuration file /etc/zabbix/zabbix_server.conf
+Edit the Zabbix server configuration file /etc/zabbix/zabbix_server.conf:

 nano /etc/zabbix/zabbix_server.conf